-- Exhibit respectful, professional, productive, and polite interactions and/or communications with patients, colleagues, faculty, staff, or other members of the WesternU community - 2.
+- 1. Exhibit respectful, professional, productive, and polite interactions and/or communications with patients, colleagues, faculty, staff, or other members of the WesternU community - 2.
 Maintain a drug-free environment in accordance with the University and College policy - 3.
 Respect the rights and privacy of patients in accordance with HIPAA regulations

-If I believe there has been a violation of the Honesty Code, I will immediately report the incident to a College Administrator or other appropriate University official.
+If I believe there has been a violation of this Policy, I will immediately report the incident to a College Administrator or other appropriate University official.
 These designated authorities will follow protocol to determine the appropriate course of action.
-I understand that it is my obligation to report a possible Honesty Code violation and I recognize that failure to do so may be considered a violation of this Code.
+I understand that it is my obligation to report a possible violation of this Policy, and I recognize that failure to do so may be considered a violation of the Standards of Student Conduct and this Policy.